Teal independents: Cathy McGowan in Indi electorate, Victoria

 The Community Independents Project was originated by constituents of the Division of Indi in rural Victoria, who prepared a report about issues in their electorate.
 Then-MP Sophie Mirabella of the Liberal Party was largely dismissive of the report, causing the group Voices for Indi to be formed, with the aim of making Indi a marginal seat and forcing Mirabella to preferences.
 Voices for Indi, which chose not to become a party to avoid excluding large portions of the electorate who held loyalties to political parties, endorsed Cathy McGowan.
 Initially, Voices for Indi was reluctant to go public and instead chose to meet discreetly at Wangaratta Library, as Mirabella had a history of making personal attacks against opponents, with then-retiring independent MP Tony Windsor describing Mirabella as "the nastiest—I reckon if you put it to a vote to all politicians, she'd come up No. 1."
 Windsor's comment, prompted by a question on Insiders regarding what he would miss the most about federal politics, went viral both online and in local newspapers.
 McGowan ran a strong grassroots campaign, managing to raise $117,000 AUD and mobilising members of the local community for campaigning.
 Mirabella also caused controversy when she took credit for multiple health-related projects in Indi, where she had done minimal campaigning, instead leaving it to the local community.
 McGowan won the seat at the 2013 election.
 McGowan retired from parliament at the 2019 federal election and Voices for Indi campaigned for Helen Haines to succeed McGowan.
 Haines was successful in her election, becoming the first independent in Australian history to succeed another independent.

-Sandy Bolton in Noosa electorate, Queensland

-In 2017, Sandy Bolton was elected as an independent member for the state electorate of Noosa, running on a platform of climate change and local issues.
-She was re-elected in 2020 and 2024.